teachingaway/teachingaway.github.io/index.md

 ---

-An established law firm using digital technology to provide efficient legal services.
+Experienced NYC lawyers using digital technology to provide efficient legal services.

 ## Business Law

-We structure deals and raise capital.
-We run mergers and acquisitions efficiently to close deals quickly without sacrificing risk control.
+We structure deals, raise capital and run mergers and acquisitions.
 Our lawyers work at the forefront of innovative debt and equity financing, including convertible debt with deferred pricing, crowd-sourced and P2P lending networks, standardized convertible preferred stock terms, and contractual profit-sharing rights.
 We counsel clients on equity incentive plans that attract skilled employees in competitive fields.

 ## Intellectual Property